General Mobile Radio Service: Sharing with FRS

 Within the GMRS, any specific purpose of any channel is merely suggested (typically online by various groups), and is not required by the FCC regulations (different from some regulated channel assignments for CB radio or Marine Radio for example).

 Channel 1, by its position as “default” on GMRS and FRS devices, tends to be the most often used, especially in urban areas.
-This suits it well as an SOS channel suggestion, due to more likely users on the channel.
+This suits it well as an SOS channel suggestion, as there are likely more users on channel 1 versus the other channels.
 Beyond that, usage varies widely for all channels in both amount of traffic and purpose.
 Some websites list channel 20 as the “National GMRS calling channel”, or as the “Traveler’s assistance” channel, along with a suggested CTCSS tone of 141.3 Hz.
-It is unclear how well known (or followed) this or any usage suggestions are across the United States, but in general, channels tend to be selected by lack of radio traffic or by repeater pair availability, not an “official” or suggested purpose, using the required “listen before talk” regulation.
+Additionally, there is a movement to utilize Channel 19 (with no tone, “CSQ”) as a “highway chat channel,” paralleling the common use for the same numbered channel in the CB Radio Service.
+This movement has arisen as of 2026, and includes the support of Midland, a radio manufacturer.
+It is unclear how well known (or followed) these or any usage suggestions are across the United States, but in general, channels tend to be selected by lack of radio traffic or by repeater pair availability, not an “official” or suggested purpose, using the required “listen before talk” regulation.